Fornication/Arkays-Commandment/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a ton!!
-- Darkladylexy and her team - for creating this incredible guide and allowing me to create this fork.
 - Halgari and everyone in the WJ Team - Wabbajack is awesome and so are you
-- Xanza for being an awesome person overall, knowledgeable and more.
-- Lively for guiding me through early steps of compiling and understanding how WJ works.
+- Sovn for teaching me a lot of the stuff I didn't know, guiding me through compilation and being very patient with my questions.
-- Althro for being such a resourceful person and helping for the Discord and development a lot.
-- ShadesofDawn for being incredible, amazing thought process and good suggestions overall.
-- Every each of my Patreons for supporting me, and with the Special Folks of my discord, for helping with the development.
+- ShadesofDawn for helping the dev phase with some of the tougher questions and some of the patching.
-- Minerva for all the good information on xEdit and the VIGILANT Patch cooperation.
+- Jen, Stronmaus, Destwin, Sabrenation and Mantis for helping with the play-testing and input in the development phase.

 ## Contact